Question:

 Stop Lactation after Breastfeeding

 There’s no need for you to worry or become anxious.
 This is quite a normal and natural phenomenon.
 Also, when the baby cries it is normal for the milk let down reflex (discharge of milk) to occur.
+It occurs due to the strong mother – child emotional and psychological bond.

 The period of time to stop producing milk / the length of time by which the milk dries up, varies from woman to woman.
 It could take from a few weeks to several months, and occasionally some women may secrete milk for even longer periods of time.